Our blueprint

 More factories are coming.
 They won't be enough on their own.

 Building new capacity helps, and Europe needs every factory it can get.
 But much of that equipment is four to seven years out, and new production lines look set to fill on the same terms as the old ones: sold years ahead to the buyers who've always had first call on the order books.
 Meanwhile qualified supply already exists.
-This is a coordination failure: a market with no infrastructure to match supply to the demand that needs it.

 Dr. Pawel Czyzak